“To offer a safe, modern service that attracts young tech-savvy customers”

 Fusion Online is now a vital part of the lunch service for West Lothian Council, with benefits for each stakeholder.
-For staff who “received full comprehensive training” find the software “easy-to-use and find production reports and order tickets easy to pick up.
+For staff who “received full comprehensive training”, find the software “easy-to-use and production reports and order tickets easy to pick up.
 Alongside new changes to their service and preparation, Fusion Online gives staff another level of safety that allows them to maintain social distancing during the pandemic.”

 Reduction in food waste